gaguiraud/strato/README.md

 ## Features

+### 🚀 New GitHub Integration
+- **GitHub OAuth Authentication** - Secure authentication using your GitHub account
+- **Repository Management** - Access and work with all your GitHub repositories (public & private)
+- **Remote File Operations** - Edit files directly in your GitHub repositories via API
+- **Automatic Branch & PR Creation** - Claude creates branches and pull requests automatically
+- **SpecStory Integration** - Git-native chat history stored as markdown in `.specstory/history/`

+### 💻 Core Features
 - **Responsive Design** - Works seamlessly across desktop, tablet, and mobile so you can also use Claude Code from mobile
 - **Interactive Chat Interface** - Built-in chat interface for seamless communication with Claude Code or Cursor
 - **Integrated Shell Terminal** - Direct access to Claude Code or Cursor CLI through built-in shell functionality